-"Taxable income derived from all foreign sources" includes all amounts of foreignsourced income that were included in total taxable income regardless of the rate of foreign tax (if any) to which those amounts are subject.
+"Taxable income derived from all foreign sources" includes all amounts of foreign source income that were included in the resident's total taxable income regardless of the rate of foreign tax (if any) to which those amounts are subject.
 The taxable income of both the numerator and the denominator is determined according to South African tax law.

-Normal tax is the South African tax calculated on taxable income before the deduction of any rebates contemplated in sections 6, 6A, 6quat(1) and 6quin respectively.
+Normal tax is the South African tax calculated on taxable income before the deduction of any rebates contemplated in sections 6, 6A, 6B, 6quat(1) and 6quin respectively.